Explore this content with AI:

 Why Negative Comments Matter

-Negative comments aren’t just noise, they can shape how people see your brand and influence the success of your marketing efforts.
+Negative comments aren’t just noise; they can shape how people see your brand and influence the success of your marketing efforts.

 Negative comments can hurt your brand and limit your ad reach, but they also offer a chance to show accountability.
 By responding thoughtfully, brands can turn criticism into an opportunity to build trust and improve performance.